Asian Minifootball Confederation

-The Asian Minifootball confederation, also referred to by its abbreviation AMFC, is the administrative body for 6-a-side version of minifootball in Asia.
+The Asian Mini Football Confederation is the administrative body for 6-a-side version of minifootball in Asia.
 It is one of five continental confederations of World Minifootball Federation.

 History

 The AMFC's assembly was held on 1 February 2020 in Kuala Lumpur, Malaysia.
 The body was created and a new president, Mohammad Aldousari (president of the Saudi Minifootball Federation), was elected.
 The assembly has chosen Riyadh as federation seat.
 It also elected Lebanon's Ahmad Hassan Danash as first vice-president, and Saudi Mohammed Binjwajed as second vice-president.